zerotume/psywar-study-analysis-and-mitigate/book_study_notes/stories_are_weapons/humans_are_interesting/important_names.md

 ### Propaganda should (nearly) be built on truth
 - my inferene: when news censored by gov / officials, it's time for the conspriacies -> it draws one propaganda and builts another reality -> coup with psywar ...) (question: which human being cognitive biases are utilized here) (PRC gov: censorship w/ propaganda distraction, so propaganda analysis could make ppl "think" and "focus / distract" -> making ppl think / not think sth)
 - Paul L: "it's the purpose that makes it propaganda - not T/F"
+### Connections between psywar and Bomb (book "Mother Hilton's Littul Kittons")
+### "An endless process which is called by the nick name of brainwashing" -> CCP interrogators

+## Rosana Hart
+### Paul Linbarger's daughter, "It was like He (Linebarger) was trying to explain how the world works, pain and tragedy"

 ```
 These sci-fi novel writers are really fond of propaganda, or vise versa? lmao.